COVID-19: your health and safety is our concern.

-Mainmark’s approach to foundation repair uses a unique underpinning techniques that are like keyhole surgery.
+Mainmark’s approach to foundation repair uses unique underpinning techniques that are like keyhole surgery.
 Having previously used Uretek®, we now utilise our proprietary Teretek® engineered resin solution as it is a fast and reliable alternative to concrete underpinning.
-It addresses subsidence by re-levelling concrete slab floors, strip footings, raft slabs, waffle-pod slabs, infill slabs, and driveways.
+It addresses subsidence by re-levelling concrete slab floors, strip footings, raft slabs, infill slabs, and driveways

-First, our Teretek engineered resin is injected into the ground beneath your home through tiny holes (from as little as 6 mm to 30 mm in diameter).
+First, our Teretek resin is injected into the ground beneath your home through tiny holes (typically 16mm in diameter, but as little as 6mm).

 Then, the Teretek resins expand, filling any voids and compacting any soft ground, to underpin the footings and re-level the home.

 Meanwhile, the enormous compacting pressure is controlled by constant laser monitoring for optimum results:

 - Wall cracks usually close up.
 Then, only some re-pointing of mortar joints may be required for brickwork, and some fine patching and repainting may be needed for plaster or render walls.